Kyslik/column-sortable/README.md

 }
 ```

->I strongly recommend to catch **ColumnSortableException** because there is a user input in question (GET parameter) and any user can modify it in such way that package throws ColumnSortableException with code 0.
+>**Note**: I strongly recommend to catch **ColumnSortableException** because there is a user input in question (GET parameter) and any user can modify it in such way that package throws ColumnSortableException with code 0.